Painted Ruins: Recording

 Grizzly Bear spent two years writing and recording for the album.
-Band member Chris Taylor produced Painted Ruins, with recording sessions occurring primarily at Allaire Studios in New York, but also at various locations around Los Angeles, including Taylor's own Terrible Studios.
+Band member Chris Taylor produced Painted Ruins, with recording sessions occurring primarily at Allaire Studios in Shokan, New York, but also at various locations around Los Angeles, including Taylor's own Terrible Studios.

 Release

 Prior to the release of the first single from the album, the band uploaded a series of mysterious teaser videos to their YouTube account.

 On May 4, 2017, the first single from the album, "Three Rings", was released.
 The song was officially released at midnight in each successive time zone across the globe, and was later uploaded to their YouTube channel.

 On May 17, Grizzly Bear revealed the name and release date of the upcoming album, and also announced their first tour in four years, beginning in Dublin, Ireland on October 5, and continuing through the end of the year, with concerts in Europe and North America.

 Later that same day, Grizzly Bear released the second single from the album, "Mourning Sound".

 On June 23, the band released the third track from the record, "Four Cypresses".

 On July 21, the band released the fourth single from the record, "Neighbors".

+The final single from the album, "Losing All Sense," was released on September 28 of 2017.